elytrarush/TimingSystem/README.md

 [![](https://www.jitpack.io/v/FrostHexABG/TimingSystem.svg)](https://www.jitpack.io/#FrostHexABG/TimingSystem)
 # TimingSystem
 An ice boat time trial and event management plugin.
 Created by [Makkuusen](https://github.com/Makkuusen/TimingSystem).
-This fork maintained by [JustBru00](https://github.com/JustBru00) for FrostHex.com
+This fork maintained the [FrostHexABG Team](https://github.com/FrostHexABG/TimingSystem) for FrostHex.com

 ## What does it do?
 TimingSystem is a plugin that aims to do a few things.